sigmorphon/sigmorphon.github.io/sharedtasks/2019/index.md

 **Task 2** is contextual **morphological analysis and lemmatization**.
 You are given a sentence.
 You are required to annotate this sentence with the lemma and morphosyntactic description (MSD) of each word.

 **Task 3** is an open challenge: We invite systems that wish to compete on any of the previous year’s shared tasks.
-We will publish strong system description papers with the rest of the SIGMORPHON proceedings.
+We will publish strong system description papers in the SIGMORPHON proceedings.
+For the sake of reproducibility, we require that these systems be made open source to be considered.

 To participate in the shared task, you will build a system that can learn to solve such morphology problems.
 Training examples and development examples will be provided for each task.